From the Editor

+Where other guides to the market seek to be exhaustive, we are exclusive, deliberately focusing on the true superstars of the profession.
 We organise each practice area into a single national ranking, eschewing a state-by-state approach.
 Only a small number of firms in the US have a truly national presence coupled with the capability to handle sophisticated and complex work; these are the ones we choose to highlight here.
 This is not a game of numbers – indeed many of the firms included are small, single-office firms – but simply a question of quality.

 Emphasis on teams, not individuals

 With the notable exception of our leading trial lawyers list, we do not rank individual lawyers.
 We do highlight certain key individuals within the editorial paragraphs, but our principal aim is to provide a snapshot of the market based on our assessment of the overall strength and depth of a practice group.